 If the results of an audit show that a bank's financial structure has seriously weakened, then the BRSA may require the bank's board of directors to take measures to strengthen its financial position.
-Pursuant to the Banking Law, in the event the BRSA in its sole discretion determines that:
+Pursuant to the Banking Law, in the event that the BRSA in its sole discretion determines that:

-- the assets of a bank are insufficient or are likely to become insufficient to cover its obligations as they become due, - the bank is not complying with liquidity requirements, - the bank's profitability is such as to make it unable to conduct its business in a secure manner, - the regulatory equity capital of such bank is not sufficient or is to likely to become insufficient, - the assets of such bank have been impaired in a manner weakening its financial structure, - the by-laws and internal regulations of such bank are in breach of the Banking Law, relevant regulations or the decisions of the BRSA, - such bank fails to establish internal audit, supervision and risk management systems or to effectively conduct such systems or any factor impedes the supervision of such systems, or - imprudent acts of such bank's managers materially increase or weaken the bank's financial structure, then the BRSA may require such bank:
+- the assets of a bank are insufficient or are likely to become insufficient to cover its obligations as they become due, - the bank is not complying with liquidity requirements, - the bank's profitability is such as to make it unable to conduct its business in a secure manner, - the regulatory equity capital of such bank is not sufficient or is likely to become insufficient, - the assets of such bank have been impaired in a manner weakening its financial structure, - the by-laws and internal regulations of such bank are in breach of the Banking Law, relevant regulations or the decisions of the BRSA, - such bank fails to establish internal audit, supervision and risk management systems or to effectively conduct such systems or any factor impedes the supervision of such systems, or - imprudent acts of such bank's managers materially increase or weaken the bank's financial structure, then the BRSA may require such bank:

-- to increase its equity capital,

-- not to distribute dividends for a period to be determined by the BRSA and to transfer its distributable dividend to the reserve fund,

-- to increase its loan provisions,

-- to dispose of its assets in order to strengthen its liquidity,

-- to limit its new investments,

-- to cease its long-term investments,

-- to comply with the relevant banking legislation,

-- to cease its risky transactions, and/or

-- to take all actions to decrease any foreign exchange and interest rate risks.
+- to increase its equity capital, - not to distribute dividends for a period to be determined by the BRSA and to transfer its distributable dividend to the reserve fund, - to increase its loan provisions, - to stop extension of loans to its shareholders, - to dispose of its assets in order to strengthen its liquidity, - to limit its new investments, - to limit its salary or other payments, - to cease its long-term investments, - to comply with the relevant banking legislation, - to cease its risky transactions, - to take all actions to decrease any foreign exchange and interest rate risks, and/or - to take any other action that the BRSA may deem necessary.

-In the event the aforementioned actions are not taken (in whole or in part) by the applicable bank, its financial structure cannot be strengthened despite its having taken such actions or its financial structure has become so weak that it could not be strengthened, then the BRSA may require such bank:
+In the event that the aforementioned actions are not taken (in whole or in part) by the applicable bank, its financial structure cannot be strengthened despite its having taken such actions or its financial structure has become so weak that it could not be strengthened, then the BRSA may require such bank:

-• to increase its liquidity and/or capital adequacy,
+- to increase its liquidity and/or capital adequacy, - to dispose of its fixed assets and long-term assets, - to decrease its operational costs,

-- to dispose of its fixed assets and long-term assets, - to decrease its operational costs, - to postpone its payments, excluding the regular payments to be made to its members, - not to make available any cash or non-cash loans to certain third persons or legal entities, - to convene an extraordinary general assembly in order to change the board members or assign new member(s) to the board of directors, in the event any board member is responsible for the failure to apply the aforementioned actions, and/or - to implement short-, medium- or long-term plans and projections that are approved by the BRSA to decrease the risks incurred by the bank.
+- to postpone its payments, excluding the regular payments to be made to its members, - not to make available any cash or non-cash loans to certain third persons or legal entities, - to convene an extraordinary general assembly in order to change the board members or assign new member(s) to the board of directors, in the event any board member is responsible for the failure to apply the aforementioned actions. - to implement short-, medium- or long-term plans and projections that are approved by the BRSA to decrease the risks incurred by the bank, and/or - to take any other action that the BRSA may deem necessary.

-In the event the aforementioned actions are not taken (in whole or in part) by the applicable bank or are not sufficient to cause such bank to continue its business in a secure manner, then the BRSA may require such bank to:
+In the event that the aforementioned actions are not taken (in whole or in part) by the applicable bank or are not sufficient to cause such bank to continue its business in a secure manner, then the BRSA may require such bank to: